 Richard Strauss (1864-1949), German composer, was known mainly for operas, tone poems and lieder.
 His only contribution to the piano concerto repertory was this Burleske.
 Anecdotal information has it that Strauss (in his early 20's), being Hans von Bülow's conducting assistant, showed him the score.
 To his surprise, it was dismissed as being unplayable.
 Well, thank goodness for the few concert pianists who perform the piece, otherwise, it would be gathering dust on museum shelves somewhere.

 I appeared with the Polish orchestra, Filharmonia Sudecka under Anthony Armoré's direction.
 This is part 1 of several rehearsal sessions before the actual concert.
 Part 2 can be accessed on the YouTube site.

 Americana personified, Gershwin captures an endearing moment by transcribing one of his very famous songs for piano.

 George Gershwin (1898-1937) along with his brother, Ira, were a famous songwriter and lyricist duo team on Tin Pin Alley, the well-established assemblage of New York based publishers and musicians who ruled over the American pop culture scene at the time.
 THE MAN I LOVE is part of a series of 18 song transcriptions which Gershwin made.
 This is a refreshing arrangement or reinterpretation of the original song and attests to the creative genius of his improvisational skills.

-My video camera was in the back of the auditorium to record this encore.
+The video clip you're seeing here is an encore.
 The entire concert which took place in Slovakia with the Slovak Sinfonietta premiered works written by several European composers.
 I was part of the event with my debut performance of Klaus Cornell's Réclère: Metaphor for Piano and Orchestra, a piece inspired by some underground caverns in Switzerland.

 Many other videos you also can find at the YouTube.com